andres81/Model_of_the_Psyche/case-files/stop-femicide-now/README.md

 * The attempts at preventing women getting in the situation that femicide might occur.
-* Dealing with the situations in which femicide potentially occur.
+* Dealing with the situations in which femicide potentially occurs.

 This piece of writing will be concerned with offering potential solutions and actions the author deems necessary to start ending femicide in at least The Netherlands.
-Furthermore it will explain to what extend the author holds Dutch citizens accountable for the situation we have ended up in: Femicide happens far too often while experts claim there are explicit signs before femicide that should make it far more easier to prevent femicide than the statistics currently show us.
+Furthermore, it will explain to what extent the author holds Dutch citizens accountable for the situation we have ended up in: Femicide happens far too often while experts claim there are explicit signs before femicide that should make it far easier to prevent femicide than the statistics currently show us.

 ## Accountability of Dutch Citizens regarding Femicide